Stop drinking diet soda. Lose weight.

 – Do you drink diet soda?
 I have had patients lose 15 pounds in one month after getting off the DIET!

 Where should you start?
-Eat whole foods; avoid deserts, soda, and alcohol.
+Eat whole foods; avoid desserts, soda, and alcohol.
 Eat vegetables; drink water, exercise, and get sleep for growth hormones.